 The most recent population estimate is 185,580.
 This is an increase of 1.0% from 2020.
-West Lothian had the 9th highest population in 2021 out of all 32 local authorities.
-West Lothian Council Area Profile (nrscotland.gov.uk)
+West Lothian had the 10th highest population in 2023 out of all 32 local authorities.
+Mid-2023 population estimates - National Records of Scotland (NRS)

 The 2021 estimate of the number of dwellings in West Lothian was 82,591 West Lothian Council Area Profile (nrscotland.gov.uk).
-West Lothian has a mixture of rural and urban areas covering a total of 425km stretching from Linlithgow in the North, to Breich in the South and from Entryfoot in the West, to Linburn in the East.
+West Lothian has a mixture of rural and urban areas covering a total of 425km2 stretching from Linlithgow in the North, to Breich in the South and from Entryfoot in the West, to Linburn in the East.
 The main towns being Livingston, Bathgate Linlithgow, Whitburn, Armadale and Broxburn.
 These towns account for approximately 73% of the population.
 Core development areas have been created in Calderwood, Gavieside and Winchburgh.
 Winchburgh is one of the largest development areas in the country with over 3,400 houses planned and has recently had a completed school campus, housing 2 secondary schools a primary school and a state of the art of leisure facility, with plans to create a new town centre with retail, commercial and leisure facilities.
 The Calderwood & Gavieside Core Development areas around Livingston and East Calder will see a further 5000 houses delivered and has recently had a new East Calder primary school and an extension to the existing Calderwood Primary school completed.
-Also, in the West of the county is Heartlands which will increase the size of the town of Whitburn.
+Also, in the West of the county is Bangour Village which will see up to 998 new homes along with Heartlands which will increase the size of the town of Whitburn.
 This development is transforming the former Polkemmet colliery site into a whole new community.
 This includes plans for 2000 houses that are already underway and 100 acres of employment land.